Affiliate links on Android Authority may earn us a commission. Learn more.

 Here at Android Authority, we have a diverse staff.
 We come from all over the world and we use all kinds of technology.
 The Staff Picks series shows you what tech we use for work, play, and health.

-My go-to earbuds aren’t anything fancy but I love the Beyerdynamic Soul Byrd for their simplicity and unobtrusive form.
+My go-to earbuds aren’t anything fancy but I love the beyerdynamic Soul Byrd for their simplicity and unobtrusive form.
 Although a headphone jack isn’t a make-or-break feature for my next phone, I greatly appreciate the plug-and-play nature of wired audio and think the Soul Byrd wired earbuds are an excellent value.
-Sound quality and comfort are both superb, and my cat has yet to chew through the cables.
+Sound quality and comfort are both superb, and the microphone sounds good too.
 What’s more, I try and travel as lightly as possible, regardless of whether I’m running errands or backpacking, so the featherweight design of the ‘buds is much needed.

 Coffee brewer: Aeropress